Hey guys, meet Steve, my dividend employee.

 The income may be barely noticeable at first.
 However, the growth is substantial and speaks to the power of continue investing and reinvesting.

-Steve generated over $3.50/hr in 2016 and $4.16 in 2017 and is on pace to get near $5 this year.
+Steve generated over $3.50/hr in 2016 and $4.16 in 2017 and over $5.35 in 2018!
 Quarter ending months make up most of that income.
 Steve has also gotten more income in other months as my portfolio grows and I pick up other securities.

 The goal here is to help Steve grow his income and have him help me smooth out any rough periods by providing income that can be reinvested through good times and bad.
 The ideal scenario would be a time where Steve covers all my costs.
 It’d be nice to never have to touch the principal but I’m a long ways away from that.

-The $4.16/hr in 2017 was more than $8300 in annual income and was reinvested into my portfolio generating at least $180 in forward income for me.
-Combine that with additional contributions in 2018 and dividend increases by companies I own and you can see why Steve is having a better year in 2018 and will have an even better year in 2019!
+The $5.35/hr in 2018 was more than $10,700 in annual income and was reinvested into my portfolio generating at least $180 in forward income for me, that’s part of why compound interest is so awesome – reinvested growth!
+Combine that with additional contributions in 2019 and dividend increases by companies I own and you can see why Steve is having a better year in 2019 and will have an even better year in 2020!

 Right now, my goal is to help Steve grow that hourly wage as much as possible because the more he prospers, the more I proposer and that’s good new for me!